KitenokGene/ObedOS/README.md

 - Create ISO boot image with UltraISO

 ## How to run?
+- Compile ISO yourself or download it from [Releases](https://github.com/KitenokGene/ObedOS/releases/)
-- Create VM with ISO in [Releases](https://github.com/KitenokGene/ObedOS/releases/) or boot on real PC
+- Boot ISO on VM or on Real PC
 - Have KEK!

 ## Screenshots